HenrikJoreteg/redux-bundler/EVENTUAL_README.md

 This ships with a handful of bundles, none of which are added by default, but many of which you'll likely want.

 - `appTimeBundle`: tracks current action cycle as part of state (useful for deterministic action creators)
-- `asyncCountBundle`: tracks how many outstanding async actions are occuring (by action type naming conventions).
+- `asyncCountBundle`: tracks how many outstanding async actions are occurring (by action type naming conventions).
 - `createRouteBundle`: returns a bundle when passed a route config.
 - `urlBundle`: tracks, updates, and provides action creators for urls in the browser.
 - `effects`: extracts effects and triggers them.
 Also triggers an `APP_IDLE` action every 30 seconds if no other action has occurred.
 This allows for discovery of stale data without user action.
-- `inspectBundle`: Add this bundle last, set `localStorage.debug = true` in your console and it will print out description of your bundle and expose all your selectors, actionCreators and the `store` iteself to `window` for easy debugging.
+- `inspectBundle`: Add this bundle last, set `localStorage.debug = true` in your console and it will print out description of your bundle and expose all your selectors, actionCreators and the `store` itself to `window` for easy debugging.
 Also shows you effects to be triggered based on current state after each action.